 Boot Camp Assistant will now begin to install Windows.
 Follow the on-screen prompts.
 Continue to follow the directions.
 The Windows 10 installation process should take approximately thirty minutes.

-After the installation process has completed, your MacBook will restart.
+After the installation process has been completed, your MacBook will restart.
 Then you will need to install the Windows support software.
 This will launch automatically.

-Once the download has completed, use Spotlight to open Startup Disk preferences.
+Once the download has been completed, use Spotlight to open Startup Disk preferences.
 Select the Windows 10 Startup Disk.
 This will make your Mac start in Windows.
 Now restart your MacBook.
 After it reboots, it should open Windows.

 At this point, you should have Windows 10 and Windows support software installed and you’ve set the default operating system.
 This means that you’ll have complete access to Windows every time you reboot your Mac.